worldofprasanna/showcase-terraform-k8s/README.md

 ## Usage

 Check the Terraform Guide to run the scripts [here](TerraformGuide.md)
+Note: Replace the <aws-account-id> with your actual id in the corresponding chart's values.yml

 1. To create all the resources from scratch
 ```